pratheesh3780/grapesAgri1/paper.md

 # Information for Users

 <p><div align="justify">``grapesAgri1`` is a collection of six shiny applications.
 Details of six applications were given in Table 1.
 Model dataset for testing can be downloaded from the main window of the application.
-Details for preparing CSV file is also included.
-User just need to click on the browse and upload the file for analysis. </div></p>
+Details for preparing CSV file is also included in the main window.
+User just need to click on the browse and upload the CSV file for analysis. </div></p>

 - The package can be installed from Github using the following code:
 ``` r